ash-project/ash/documentation/tutorials/get-started.md

 Next, add your domain to your `config.exs`, and configure some backwards compatibility configuration.

-Run the following to create your `config.exs` if it doesn't already exist
+Run the following commands to create your `config.exs` if it doesn't already exist:

 ```elixir
 mkdir -p config
 touch config/config.exs
 ```

-and add the following contents to it.
+And add the following contents to it.

 ```elixir
 # in config/config.exs